 |Peter Paravalos, Director of Transit-Oriented Development at the MBTA

 The first Advisory Group (AG) meeting for PLAN: Downtown will introduce the planning team and AG members as well as provide an update on the current status of PLAN: Downtown.
-The meeting is open to the public, and members of the public are allowed to comment at the end, time permitting.
+The meeting is open to the public.

 The Boston Planning & Development Agency (BPDA) Planning Team and other City departments kicked off the PLAN: Downtown on December 3, 2018 from 4–7 pm.
 The session offered opportunities for visitors to learn about the goals of the Plan, to share ideas for Downtown, and to discover how to participate in shaping the Plan’s outcomes.
 Over one hundred and twenty residents, workers, business and property owners, students, advocates, and other visitors interested in the future of Downtown Boston attended the Open House.